Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 Nature Tables for Every Season

 A nature table is a space in the home dedicated to nature and the natural world.
-Items collected in nature or natural items representing nature are placed on the table to be learned about, played with, and enjoyed.
+Items collected in the natural world (or natural objects representing nature) are placed on the table to be learned about, played with, and enjoyed.

 Seasonal Celebration Ideas

-Celebrate the changing seasons with the solstice and equinox celebration ideas below.
+Celebrate the changing seasons that fall within the “Wheel of the Year” with the solstice and equinox solar festival celebration ideas and cross-quarter day sabbat festivals below.

 - Winter Solstice Celebration Ideas